Sonukr/react-gitbook/lectures/01-react/18_todo_exercise_continued.md

 Now we have a todo list!
 But.. it isn't changeable, and we can't just _think about_ eating ice cream and going to the gym forever.
 At some point, we have to actually eat the ice cream (deleting it from the list) and find a gym buddy (adding that to the list).
 In other words, we need to be able to change the list!

 Remember, in a React component, `state` is just another object, like `props`.
 The only difference is that `state` can be changed (remember, though, to always change it through the method `setState`).
-The exception is setting the initial state, which is only done once when initializing a React component with its constructor.
+The exception is setting the initial state, which is only done once: when initializing a React component with its constructor.
 In order to pass items to the `ToDoList` component and make them mutable, we'll need to set the state of our `MyList`.
 Let's continue refactoring our `MyList` component to change the `todoItems` array through state.

 ## Clearing the items
 We're going to add a button to the list that allows users to clear away everything in it.
-First let's make sure the list is all set up to display items properly already:
+First, let's make sure the list is all set up to display items properly already:

 * At the top of the `MyList` component, create a constructor that sets an initial state for an attribute called `toDoItemArray`.
 It should be equal to the initial list that's passed in.